Education

 Prerequisites

-Education 115, junior status, and one course in laboratory science (biology, chemistry, or physics) and one course in mathematics.
+EDUC 115, junior status, and one course in laboratory science (biology, chemistry, or physics) and one course in mathematics.

-EDUC 350 : Special Topics
+EDUC 350: Special Topics

 Particular issues, movements, or initiatives that are timely and of interest and value especially to the student in teacher education.
 Not restricted to students in teacher education.
 One to three semester hours.

-Semester Hours
+Semester Hours 2.0

 Laboratory teaching for those seeking secondary teaching endorsements in biology, chemistry, physics, or earth science.
-Understanding and application of the knowledge, skills, and processes for teaching laboratory science, including the ability to: implement classroom, field, and laboratory safety rules and procedures; conduct research projects and experiments including applications of the design processes and technology; conduct systematic field investigations using school grounds, the community, and regional resources, and organize key biology, chemistry, physics, or earth science content (whichever is applicable to the students's major), skills, and practices into meaningful units of instruction that actively engage students in learning.
-Two semester hours.
+Understanding and application of the knowledge, skills, and processes for teaching laboratory science, including the ability to: implement classroom, field, and laboratory safety rules and procedures; conduct research projects and experiments including applications of the design processes and technology; conduct systematic field investigations using school grounds, the community, and regional resources, and organize key biology, chemistry, physics, or earth science content (whichever is applicable to the student's major), skills, and practices into meaningful units of instruction that actively engage students in learning.

-Semester Hours
+Semester Hours 3.0

 Diverse and exceptional students, their learning needs, and protection under the law.
 Focus on creating instructional contexts and using appropriate teaching strategies to accommodate the special learning needs of students who are academically at-risk, including but not limited to students who are labeled learning dis/Abled, emotionally disturbed, developmentally delayed, autistic, other health impaired, traumatic brain injury, multiple dis/Abilities, gifted and talented, and those who come from culturally, linguistically, socioeconomically, or multiculturally diverse backgrounds.
-This course satisfies the proficiency requirement for Critical Thinking in the disciplines.

 Prerequisites

-EDUC 401 : Practicum in Education
+EDUC 401: Practicum in Education

 Required of all persons seeking PK-12 licensure.
 Suggested for all persons seeking secondary licensure who are interested in teaching middle school.
 Approximately 80 hours on-site experience.